THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

 When choosing the best blue for you and your home, you need to figure out which TYPE of blue suits the hard and soft finishes in your home.
 For example…

-- Many marble or marble-look countertops suit a blue-purple vs a blue-green
+- Many marble or marble-look countertops suit a blue-violet vs a blue-green

-- A beachy look often suits a blue-green over a blue-purple
+- A beachy look often suits a blue-green over a blue-violet

-- A transitional or traditional style home usually suits blue-purple vs a blue-green
+- A transitional or traditional style home usually suits blue-violet vs a blue-green

 The thing with blue (and many paint colours) is that how they look is subjective based on who’s looking at them AS WELL AS the products and OTHER blues they’re partnered with.
-A relatively neutral blue might look slightly blue-purple if you partner it with a blue-green.
-On the other hand, that same neutral blue could look a bit blue-green if partnered with a stronger blue-purple!
+A relatively neutral blue might look slightly blue-violet if you partner it with a blue-green.
+On the other hand, that same neutral blue could look a bit blue-green if partnered with a stronger blue-violet!

 WHERE’S MY WINE?
 Seriously, it’s a lot to think about.